Image & Content Creation

 At The Circus, you can expect to creatively explore your vision, master digital production and work alongside like-minded creatives.
 You’ll also become well-versed in other important aspects such as image capture, file management, digital retouching and final delivery.
 All this might sound like a crazy busy two years.
 The question begs, are you crazy enough?

 Conceptual thinking is stressed throughout the curriculum.
 Some courses enable the student to work individually while others require collaborative problem solving with students from other disciplines.
-It’s a creative marriage that has real-world challenges but, ultimately, produces finished professional samples.
-Additionally, a good working relationship here can and will, carry over into the professional arena.
+It’s a creative marriage that has real-world challenges, but ultimately produces finished professional samples.
+Additionally, a good working relationship here can, and will, carry over into the professional arena.

 Here’s a small sample of the classes you’ll take as an Image student.

-Fashion & Beauty
+Fashion + Beauty

 In preparing an Image student’s final portfolio, we look at the conceptual and technical successes of the student’s work to establish a personal point of view.
 General or specialized, still life, product, portraiture or fashion can define one’s presence in the marketplace.
 Plans are also made to build, market and manage each of our alumni’s businesses in commercial photography.

 During the final quarter, students meet with the Director of Career Services to discuss career goals and objectives.
 Graduating Photographers also work with an industry professional on personal presentation skills that will benefit them during interviews or presentations to a client.
 Graduates have access to our alumni listings, agency contacts, portfolio reviews and direct personal assistance from the Director of Career Services, whose services alumni can continue to use the throughout their career.

 Greg became Image Department Head at The Creative Circus in 1995.